throwrocks/android-sunshine-wear/README.md

 The weather information is sent from the Sunshine app's SyncAdapter to the WeatherReceiver in the digitalWatchFace Android Wear app.

+To use, add a gradle.properties file with your API key:
+MyOpenWeatherMapApiKey = ""

 ![ScreenShot](http://throw.rocks/android-projects/sunshine-watch-face/watch-face.png)